Eske Willerslev: Other research

 Willerslev also led a study showing that living bacteria can take up ancient DNA by natural transformation allowing for genomic recycling of ancient genetic traits, and another study showing the survival of bacteria cells in permafrost for about 1/2 million years.

-Willerslev and collaborators have sequenced the genome of a 700,000-year-old horse from Yukon in Canada, which as of 2016 is the oldest genome ever sequenced.
+Willerslev and collaborators have sequenced the genome of a 700,000-year-old horse from Yukon in Canada, which as of 2016 was the oldest genome ever sequenced, until the publication of a million-year-old mammoth genome in 2021.

 Outreach

 Willerslev appears regularly in media such as magazines, newspapers, radio and TV when discussions turn to human evolution, migration, and the role of science in society.
-He and his staff at the Centre for GeoGenetics have participated in documentaries including The Great Human Odyssey (PBS/CBC/DR), Code Breakers (CBC/DR) and Equus - Story of the Horse (CBC/PBS/DR/ZDF), First Peoples (PBS), Search for the Head of John the Baptist and How to Build and Ancient Man (both National Geographic).
+He and his staff at the Centre for GeoGenetics have participated in documentaries including The Great Human Odyssey (PBS/CBC/DR), Code Breakers (CBC/DR) and Equus - Story of the Horse (CBC/PBS/DR/ZDF), First Peoples (PBS), Search for the Head of John the Baptist, and How to Build and Ancient Man (both National Geographic).

 In 2016 he was featured in a profile article in The New York Times.
+Willerslev's work is also featured in the documentary Hunt for the Oldest DNA which aired on Nova in 2024.

 Personal life

-His father's education of Eske and his brother was rather authoritarian, and included frequent physical challenges, such as obstacle paths and swimming in ice water, already at the age of six.
+His father's education of Eske and his brother was rather authoritarian and included frequent physical challenges, such as obstacle paths and swimming in ice water, starting from the age of six.
 His father thought this would help them to become hardy later in life.

 Willerslev's father was fiercely atheist.
 However, influenced by numerous experiences living with native people, Willerslev came to respect, and to some extent believe, in supernatural powers unknown to science.
 Such experiences included encounters with descendants of Sitting Bull and trapper tribes in Siberia: